KaziNizamul/bootstraps/JS/execution context/skeletion.md

     -------------------------------------

 it basically has <b>`two main components`</b> inside it.
-1. Memory (aka `variable env`)
+1. Memory creation phase (aka `variable env`)
-2. Code   (aka `thread of execution`. its just like a thread, where whole code is executed ONE LINE AT A TIME)
+2. Code execution phase (aka `thread of execution`. its just like a thread, where whole code is executed ONE LINE AT A TIME)

 <br>
 <hr>